-Extended Education began offering courses in September 1973 in Seattle, Washington, and Los Angeles, Fresno, and Bakersfield, California, with the purpose of bringing graduate theological education to lay people.
+HistoryExtended Education began offering courses in September 1973 in Seattle, Washington, and Los Angeles, Fresno, and Bakersfield, California, with the purpose of bringing graduate theological education to lay people.
 The Extended Education Program was developed as a response to the need for training laypersons in the context of the local church.
 A local committee of Christian leaders and students in the program determined the local character and helped to shape the local program.

 More than one hundred students were enrolled in the first Extension student body in those four cities.
-The program now offers courses in five established Extension centers: Southern California (Irvine, Solana Beach, San Diego, and Santa Barbara); Northern California (Menlo Park, Sacramento, Oakland, Walnut Creek); Northwest (Seattle, Tacoma, and Kirkland); Southwest (Phoenix, Tucson, and Las Vegas); and Colorado (Colorado Springs and Denver).
-Six of the Extended Education locations (Irvine, Menlo Park, Sacramento, Seattle, Phoenix, and Colorado Springs) have been approved to offer the Master of Arts in Theology degree (General Program Track), the Master of Arts in several areas of specialized ministry, and the Master of Arts in Christian Leadership in their entirety.
+Over the years, this program expanded in size and complexity and ultimately developed into regional campuses.
+Fuller now has six reional campuses: California Coast (Irvine, San Diego, and Santa Barbara/Ventura); Northern California (Menlo Park, Sacramento, Oakland, Walnut Creek); Northwest (Seattle, Tacoma, and Kirkland); Southwest (Phoenix, Tucson, and Las Vegas); Colorado (Colorado Springs); and Texas (Houston).
+Six of the sites in these campuses (Irvine, Menlo Park, Sacramento, Seattle, Phoenix, and Colorado Springs) have been approved to offer the Master of Arts in Theology degree (General Program Track), the Master of Arts in several areas of specialized ministry, and the Master of Arts in Christian Leadership in their entirety.
 The seminary has developed a new cohort model for the Master of Divinity degree, approved by The Association of Theological Schools (ATS), which allows selected students to complete the entire M.Div. degree in Seattle, Menlo Park, and Phoenix.
-School of Intercultural Studies and School of Psychology courses are offered occasionally in some of the Extended Education centers.
-Courses are now being offered on a limited basis in Houston, Texas.
+School of Intercultural Studies and School of Psychology courses are offered occasionally at some of the regional campuses.

-From the outset, the Extended Education program has been characterized by the desire to provide theological education with a high degree of academic excellence to students in their ministry and work settings.
+From the outset, Fuller's regional campus program has been characterized by the desire to provide theological education with a high degree of academic excellence to students in their ministry and work settings.
 The courses offered every year reflect Fuller Theological Seminary's commitment to offering graduate courses in the context of the local church and other local ministries.